-If your manuscript is messy—lots of words are crossed out, pages are crammed with small type with no room for anyone to make changes on a print-out—the editor will instantly gain a bad impression of your article.
-Type it neatly, double-spaced, with wide margins and no mess.
+If your manuscript is messy with spelling errors the editors will instantly gain a bad impression of your article.
+Present it neatly, double-spaced, with wide margins and no mess.

-Of course, in this electronic age, most will want to send it as an electronic file.
-Email it saved as a Rich Text Format (.rtf) version.
-This saves all the formatting from Word or whatever other word processing program you are using, but does not transmit any unsuspected macro viruses.
-It also means that we can open it in Word even though you might have used another program.
+Email it to us preferably saved as a Rich Text Format (.rtf) or (secondarily) open document text (.odt).
+RTF is safer in terms of inadvertently including malicious macros.
+RTF (or .odt) saves the formatting from Word or whatever word processing program you use.
+It also means that we can open it in Word, even though you might have used another program.

-Please use the footnotes function in Word if using Word, as that way the references renumber themselves automatically if deleting or adding any during the editorial stage.
-Also, please use cross-referencing if referring to the same footnotes, that way they will also renumber.
+Please use the footnotes (or endnotes) function, as that way the references renumber themselves automatically if deleting or adding any during the editing stage.
+Also, please use the cross-referencing function of your word processor if referring to the same footnotes; that way they will also renumber.

 If you write ‘Ayres Rock’ and the editor knows it’s really ‘Ayers Rock’, or you write ‘Nicholas Steno’ and the editor knows it should be ‘Nicolaus Steno’, or you say that Charles Darwin was an eighteenth century mathematician and the editor knows that both those ‘facts’ are wrong, he or she will be wary of everything else in your article.
 Check every name, date, and other fact in your ‘final’ version.